better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 histories, but still converge to an agreement on the validity of the attested document revision.

-This means that there isn't a single canonical branch (or `master`) in Upstream, as peers are all maintaining their own upstreams of the same project.
-However, due to the data model of Radicle idenities, there will always be a 'canonical' view of a project associated with its **maintainers**.
+This means that there isn't a single canonical branch (or `master`), as peers are all maintaining their own upstreams of the same project.
+However, due to the data model of Radicle identities, there will always be a 'canonical' view of a project associated with its **maintainers**.
 Maintainers can follow a leader-based workflow in which they are converging histories of contributing peers into their main branch.
 Since their view is verifiable and implicitly